Encanto/Encanto.github.io/_posts/blog/2014-09-22-encanto-engineering.md

 * Experience with a JavaScript-based single-page UI framework/libraries, such as AngularJS, Polymer, or similar
 * Experience with current web technologies : e.g. HTML5, CSS, WebSockets

+If you’re passionate about solving interesting problems, creating products that are key to our customers, and enjoy working with new technologies, drop us a note at <Engineering@encanto2.com>